- Exercise & Fitness

 Yes, I can definitley say that they do.

 I did a lot of research and tried different things and finally settled on a daily routine.
-After a couple of months of doing wrist exercises, I was able to perform many of the positions in Yoga that caused me great pain before.
+After a couple of months of doing exercises, I was able to perform many of the positions in Yoga that caused me great pain before.
 I now have no problem driving for long periods of time.

 Your Wrists Are An Important Part Of Your Body